 Despite first being released back in 2012, CS: GO has a very active and loyal fanbase.
 The Counter-Strike series has always been a big player in the competitive gaming scene, so expect some fierce battles with players who have been around for a while — they weren’t exactly happy when the game went free-to-play in 2018.

 Crusader Kings II is a grand strategy game with role-playing game (RPG) elements set in Europe at the close of the Dark Ages.
 Players pick a ruler and make sure his dynasty survives as you play a succession of his descendants through the ages, fighting other lords for territory, investigating treasonous plots, and managing resources.
 When playing as a specific ruler instead of a God-like controller of a civilization, each turn is a bit more personal than a typical historical strategy game.
-You can customize your character’s skills and appearance and control their individual actions — you can get married and have kids, become a warlord, go hunting, etc. There’s so much you can do, and every decision affects the game.
+You can customize your character’s skills and appearance and control their individual actions — you can get married and have kids, become a warlord, go hunting, and more.
+There’s so much you can do, and every decision affects the game.

 You can take this game on solo or build a wild multiplayer game with up to 32 other players, forming alliances or doing a little backstabbing with friends.
 A third installment in the Crusader Kings series is also available, although you’ll have to drop $50 to check out the action.